bpkg/bpkg/README.md

   "scripts": ["script.sh"]
 ```

-### files
+### files (optional)

-This is an array of files that will be installed into a project.
+This is an array of non-script files that will be installed into a project.

 ```json
   "files": ["bar.txt", "foo.txt"]